Ukraine is relying on drones to hold back Russian advances. Troops on the frontline are fearing the worst

 The upcoming presidency of Donald Trump causes some anxiety: troops were keen to not offend the incoming US commander in chief and also concerned about the fate of their fight.
 “I will hold back, as I talk straight,” said one soldier.
 Another feared a January peace initiative after Trump’s inauguration might be too late.

-“I cannot say exactly how much time we have, if there is any time at all,” said Kashei, a callsign, a reconnaissance sniper from the 15th National Guard.
+“I cannot say exactly how much time we have, if there is any time at all,” said Kashei, a callsign, a reconnaissance sniper.
 “Now they are pushing their troops to the frontline as much as possible.
 And then at one point they will all go for an assault.
 They can go very far.
 In one day, let’s say.

 “The enemy is advancing because there are no people defending on the ground,” he continued.
 “Nobody wants to sit there.
 There is a very high chance that they will not come back.”